henrytill/noematic/README.md

 Refer to the native messaging documentation for [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests) or [Chromium](https://developer.chrome.com/docs/extensions/mv3/nativeMessaging/) for more information, including manifest file locations for various platforms.

-On Linux, native manifests for both browsers can installed using the following command:
+On Linux, native manifests for both browsers can be installed using the following command:

 ```sh
 make create_host_manifest